swcarpentry-wuerzburg/2017-09-04-Software_Carpentry_Wuerzburg_Teaching_Material/README.md

-This is the course material for the [Software Carpentry](http://software-carpentry.org/) workshop taking place in Würzburg July 3rd and 4th, 2017.
+This is the course material for the [Software Carpentry](http://software-carpentry.org/) workshop taking place in Würzburg September 4th and 5th, 2017.
 The course is an introduction for novices to the Unix Shell, Python and git.

 ## 2 Schedule